 - Organization and culture — Tell job seekers about your company.
 To attract the best candidates, you’ll want to pique their interest in the organization, if not excite them over the prospect of working with you.
 Promote the company’s strengths, lay out its mission, and paint a picture of the corporate culture and what it’s truly like to work there.

-- Department — Smart job seekers will want to know which department within the company is hiring — that’s one way they tailor their cover letter and resume, research the position and decide whether they’d be a good fit for the job.
+- Department — Job seekers will want to know which department within the company is hiring — that’s one way they tailor their cover letter and resume, research the position and decide whether they’d be a good fit for the job.
 Don’t leave it to candidates to search for clues in your job description.
 Identifying the department will make both the application process and the vetting smoother.

 Robert Half can help you create a job description that attracts the right candidates.
 Let us know what your hiring needs are.